Oli21-chen/ScoliDetect_HKU_SpineSeek_AISscreening/README.md

 See `[requirements.txt](requirements.txt)` for the full dependency list.

 > **Note:** `models/video_encoder.py` and `models/knowledge_encoder.py` import companion packages (`video_encoders`, `knowledge_encoder`) that must be available on your `PYTHONPATH`.
-These will be included in the full public release; until then, copy them from the HKU/HKUSZH training environment if needed.
+These will be included in the full public release; until then, copy them from the internal training environment if needed.

 ---

 ## Quick start — evaluation

-> **Coming soon:** End-to-end reproduction (pretrained checkpoints, preprocessed PKL samples, and step-by-step evaluation instructions) will be published with the accepted manuscript.
-The steps below describe the intended workflow for the upcoming release.
+> **Coming soon:** End-to-end reproduction (pretrained checkpoints, preprocessed PKL samples, and step-by-step evaluation instructions) will be published in a future release.
+The steps below describe the intended workflow.

 This release focuses on **reproducing external-test metrics and interpretability** from a trained checkpoint.